-[5] The Board confirms the assessment at 2,060,000.
+[5] The assessment is confirmed at \$4,620,000.

 Position of the Parties

 Complainant's Position:

 [6] The assessment amount is not reflective of the correct application of the assessment range of key factors and variables.
 Key factors include location, parcel size, improvement size and influences.
 The assessment amount is neither fair nor equitable relative to similar properties.